nodejs/node/deps/http_parser/README.md

       // handle error. usually just close the connection }

-During the `http_parser_execute()` call, the callbacks set in `http_parser` will be executed.
-The parser maintains state and never looks behind, so buffering the data is not necessary.
-If you need to save certain data for later usage, you can do that from the callbacks.
-(You can also `read()` into a heap allocated buffer to avoid copying memory around if this fits your application.)

 Scalar valued message information such as `status_code`, `method`, and the HTTP version are stored in the parser structure.
 This data is only temporarlly stored in `http_parser` and gets reset on each new message.
 If